When is hearing protection optional and when is it compulsory?

 The medical bit behind this is that once noise levels reach this and above, then the majority of people exposed to these noise levels regularly and for long periods will have some form of hearing damage, with that risk then increasing with increasing noise levels.

-An employer cannot do less than the Regulations but can do more and some choose to just have hearing protection set as mandatory from the 80dB(A) level upwards.
-This is perfectly fine in law and is a choice the employer can make if they choose.
+An employer cannot do less than the Regulations but can do more and some choose to have hearing protection set as mandatory from levels below the 85 dB(A) limit.
+This is perfectly fine in law and is a choice the employer can make, and if they choose to say hearing protection is mandatory at these levels then they can do this.
+Non-compliance with this by an employee will usually result in disciplinary action as it would for any other failure to follow a health and safety instruction.

 When hearing protection is worn in quieter areas, such as 81 or 82dB(A) at the choice of the employee, or its use is mandated by the employer, the employer must ensure that the users are not over-protected.
 This simply means the hearing protection used is too strong for the noise risk present.
 Ideally, under the hearing protection the users should be somewhere in the mid-70s dB range as that is a comfortable volume which does not cause isolation issues or lead to a risk of things like alarms going unnoticed.
-This means therefore that strongest is usually not always best and hearing protection which has a smaller reduction on the noise levels present is needed.
-This is known as low attenuation protection of which there are many types on the market.
+This means therefore that the strongest hearing protection is not often the best, and hearing protection which has a smaller reduction on the noise levels present is needed.
+This is known as ‘low attenuation’ protection of which there are many types on the market.

 As a side comment, even for jobs exceeding the magic 85dB(A) level, the maxim of 'strongest protector is best' still is very much a false premise and over-protection risks do still remain.